 - A. Investment performance of funds designated as short-term funds and other funds that must maintain a high degree of liquidity will be compared to the return of the S&P Rated GIP Index Government 30-Day Gross of Fees Yield.
-Investments of current operating funds shall have maturities of no longer than twenty-four (24) months.
-The United States 91-Day Treasury Bill yield will be used as a benchmark as compared to the portfolios' net book value rate of return for current operating funds. - B. Investment performance of funds designated as core funds and other non-operating funds that have a longer-term investment horizon will be compared to an index comprised of U. S. Treasury or Government securities the Bank of America Merrill Lynch 1-3 Year U.S. Treasury/Agency Note Index.- The portfolio's total rate of return will be compared to this benchmark.
-The appropriate index will have a duration and asset mix that approximates the portfolio and will be utilized as a benchmark to be compared to the portfolio's total rate of return.
-Investments of bond reserves, construction funds, and other non-operating funds ("core funds") shall have a term appropriate to the need for funds and in accordance with debt covenants, but in no event shall exceed five and a half
+Investments of current operating funds shall have maturities of no longer than twenty-four (24) months. - B. Investment performance of funds designated as core funds and other non-operating funds that have a longer-term investment horizon will be compared to the Bank of America Merrill Lynch 1-3 Year U.S. Treasury/Agency Note Index.
+The portfolio's total rate of return will be compared to this benchmark. - C. Investment Manager or Advisor will report performance on both book value and total rate of return basis and compare results to the above-stated benchmarks.